bergfi/llmc/README.md

 - [1] van der Berg, F. I. (2021) LLMC: Verifying High-performance Software.
 TBD.
 - [2] van der Berg, F. I. (2021) Recursive Variable-Length State Compression for Multi-Core Software Model Checking.
 2021 NASA Formal Methods.
 Preprint.
 - [3] https://llvm.org/

+# License

+LLMC - LLVM IR Model Checker
+Copyright © 2013-2021 Freark van der Berg

+LLMC is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

+LLMC is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with LLMC.
+If not, see <https://www.gnu.org/licenses/>.